rossant/website/content/2015-compiler-data-visualization.md

 ### Optimal performance with C++

 Being a pure Python library, VisPy needs to resort to many tricks to achieve good performance.
 For example, every OpenGL call is quite expensive, because of the driver overhead, but also because of the Python bindings.
-For this reason, we need to batch as many calls as possible.
+For this reason, we need to batch on the GPU as many calls as possible.
 This is the main motivation for *collections*, where severaly independent but similar items are concatenated together and rendered at once on the GPU.
 This is a somewhat complex system.

-With a C++ engine and Vulkan's command buffers, implementing collections might be unnecessary.
-We could still batch rendering calls, but on the CPU instead of on the GPU, which is much easier.
+With a C++ engine and Vulkan command buffers, implementing collections might be unnecessary.
+We could still batch-rendering calls, but on the CPU instead of on the GPU, which is much easier.
 Performance might be similar than VisPy's collections, but this remains to be tested.

 More generally, on the CPU side, we have much more freedom in the algorithms we can implement.
-For example, implementing polygon triangulation should not represent a major problem, whereas it would be more complicated in Python.
+For example, implementing polygon triangulation should not represent a major problem, whereas it would be much more complicated in Python.
 Since it's C++, we're no longer limited by CPython's performance.

 ### GPGPU-powered visualizations

 The ability to combine compute kernels with visualization kernels on the GPU is also a major advantage of the system.
-The features comes "for free" with Vulkan, and it is no longer necessary to mess with arcane interoperability commands.
+The features basically comes "for free" with Vulkan, and it is no longer necessary to mess with arcane interoperability commands.

 ## Conclusion

-Since this is such a major departure from the current state of the project, the system discussed here should be explored completely independently from the development of the VisPy library.
-This is an experiment to investigate a completely different system for VisPy's internals.
+Since this is such a major departure from the current state of the project, the system discussed here should be explored independently from the development of the VisPy library.
+This is an experiment to investigate an entirely different system for VisPy's internals.

 If this experiment is successful, the system could potentially become the basis of VisPy in several years.